Advanced-Computer-Lab-2022/Agiles/README.md

 - Learn how to work together as a team on GitHub.

 ## Motivation
-This project is done as a simulation to real company working flow where all team members contribuite together for a final project. which motivated us to put our efforts on a project where we can learn new technologies along side with implementing them on a real application .We make an online courses website to encourage people to develop their skills and make this process easy by learning from home.
+The project is done as a group for a german university course (Advanced Computer lab) and This project is done as a simulation to real company working flow where all team members contribuite together for a final project. which motivated us to put our efforts on a project where we can learn new technologies along side with implementing them on a real application .We make an online courses website to encourage people to develop their skills and make this process easy by learning from home.
 ## Code Styles
 The project is formatted using `prettier` also The project follows the  [ MVC ](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)design pattern ,MVC is a software architectural pattern commonly used for developing user interfaces that divide the related program logic into three interconnected elements.
 This is done to separate internal representations of information from the ways information is presented to and accepted from the user , So the Files in the backend was divided into the M (models) where the schema of the models exist which represent the core of the database , the C (controller) where the functions needed for the routes exists and the V (views) the view in MERN stack is represented by the react frontend server.
 Also the routes in our project was abstracted from the controller function as shown in [ API References](#api-references)